whatshap/whatshap/doc/guide.rst

 where ``pedigree.ped`` is a plink-compatible PED file to describe the relationships between samples and ``input.vcf`` is a multi-sample VCF with all individuals that should be phased.
-The reads for all individuals can be in one or more BAM files.
+The reads for all individuals can be in one or more BAM/CRAM files.
 WhatsHap will match them based on sample names provided in the read groups (just like for the default single-individual mode).